Offshoots of Operation Car Wash: Operation S.O.S.

 On 31 August 2018, federal agents served twenty preventive custody warrants and one temporary arrest warrant in the states of Rio de Janeiro and São Paulo.
-Sérgio Côrtes, former Secretary of Health in the Sérgio Cabral governorship, was arrested again, in addition to businessmen Miguel Iskin and Gustavo Estellita.
+Sérgio Côrtes, former Secretary of Health in the Sérgio Cabral Filho governorship, was arrested again, in addition to businessmen Miguel Iskin and Gustavo Estellita.
 This time, the operation involved Social Organizations, which are non-profit organizations hired to manage healthcare facilities in the state.
-The target of the operation was Pró-Saúde, which administered several hospitals under Sérgio Cabral's management, such as Getúlio Vargas, Albert Schweitzer, Adão Pereira Nunes and Alberto Torres.
+The target of the operation was Pró-Saúde, which administered several hospitals under Sérgio Cabral Filho's management, such as Getúlio Vargas, Albert Schweitzer, Adão Pereira Nunes and Alberto Torres.
 The operation was an offshoot of the Exposed Invoice and Resonance operations and is the third phase of Car Wash in Rio de Janeiro in the health sector.
 According to investigators, the fraudulent contracts led to the embezzlement of about 74 million reals ($ million) from the public coffer.